 Chillblast Defiant 2 Mini full review

-As the name implies, this is the second-generation of Chillblast's compact little Defiant laptop - find out about the first generation here: Chillblast Defiant Mini 13 review - and we were pleased to see that it offers a number of improvements without any increase to its already attractive £899 price tag.
-(See also: the 15 best laptops: the best laptops you can buy in 2014.)
+As the name implies, this is the second-generation of Chillblast's compact little Defiant laptop and we were pleased to see that it offers a number of improvements without any increase to its already attractive £899 price tag.
+(See also: the 15 best laptops: the best laptops you can buy.)

 Like its predecessor, the Defiant 2 puts strong gaming performance into a highly portable design.
 It's a little chunky, measuring about 32 mm thick, but a weight of 2.1 kg means that it's still light enough to carry around in a backpack.

 This model improves battery life, as switching to integrated graphics gave us 5.5 hours of streaming video – compared to 4 hours for the original Defiant – so it's better suited to life on the move than many gaming laptops.

 We were pleased to see another improvement, in the form of an IPS display with full-HD resolution.
 It provides a very bright image with almost luridly bold colours and excellent all-round viewing angles.
 It's a shame, though, that the speakers are as feeble as ever – barely audible even at maximum volume when listening to the news on the BBC iPlayer.
 (See all laptops buying advice.)

 More important for gamers, though, should be the step up to a new nVidia GeForce GTX 860M graphics card, replacing a GTX 765M.
 There's a minor CPU speed bump for the 4th-generation Haswell Core i7 processor, stepping up gently from 2.4 to 2.5 GHz, while the 8 GB of memory and 1 TB hybrid hard drive remain unchanged from last year's model.